shanej3/birding-adventures/README.md

 ### Birding adventures!

-Basic website to display photographs
+Basic website to display photographs a friend and I have taken the past couple months on our birding trips

 Written in React with JavaScript